Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Conclusions

 \section{Conclusions}

 Causal inference provides a set of tools for understanding the relation between mathematical manipulations performed on a sequence of numbers and sentences that express causal conclusions \cite{robinsAssociationCausationMarginal1999}.
 The utility of causal inference has been recognized in the statistical modeling tradition.
 Here, I have shown how concepts from causal inference might be used to analyze and clarify the assumptions underlying applications of mathematical models in biological, physical, and social sciences.
-Outside of helping assess mathematical models, my hope is that this work can help to inspire further interactions between these two traditions There has been previous work \cite{rahmstorfSemiEmpiricalApproachProjecting2007, wrightSemiEmpiricalModellingSLD, sausenEfficiencyMaximizationFixedbed2018, rezaeiHybridPhenomenologicalMathematicalBased2020}, including my own \cite{zivichSynthesisEstimatorsTransportability2025, zivichTransportabilityPositivitySynthesis2024}, that draws from both traditions to make progress on scientific questions.
-The framework here is meant to further enable these interactions through a shared language.
+This perspective illustrates how both statistical and mathematical modeling can be viewed as ways to bound causal effects for a context.
+The width of these bounds depends on the strength of the assumptions made.
+A shared framework between these traditions provides a basis for comparison when they are separately used to address a common scientific question.
+Assumptions of each modeling strategy can also be placed on equal footing.
+Finally, a shared framework basis can help to clarify how statistical and mathematical modeling can be jointly used to address a common question, something already done in practice \cite{zivichSynthesisEstimatorsTransportability2025, rahmstorfSemiEmpiricalApproachProjecting2007, wrightSemiEmpiricalModellingSLD, sausenEfficiencyMaximizationFixedbed2018, rezaeiHybridPhenomenologicalMathematicalBased2020}.